 But for Capt.
 Bruce, the job that sticks out most isn’t the $7.5 billion, 600-foot advanced fighting machine, but rather something much smaller and far less expensive.

-“I don’t think many Sea Tow captains can say they’ve every recovered a snowmobile,” Capt.
+“I don’t think many Sea Tow captains can say they’ve ever recovered a snowmobile,” Capt.
 Bruce said.
 “As a company, Sea Tow has helped salvage countless boats, but that was definitely a first.”

 In all, the two captains say they love their jobs and relish the opportunity to spend every day on the water interacting with local boaters and helping in any way they can.